 Welcome!

 When you’re ready to develop your skills, find markets for your articles, or start earning money as a blogger or travel website owner, here’s a pared-down list of books and sites that will hopefully be useful to you as you navigate through the travel writing world!
-We will be updating this site often, so please keep checking back for new additions!
+We will be updating this resources for travel writers page regularly, so please keep checking back for new additions!

 References and Databases